coasys/flux/packages/ui/docs/ui-library/getting-started/composition.md

 }
 ```

-In our CSS we try to use the variables that come out of the box with Flux UI to make sure colors, spacing and other design tokens are following the Flux design system, and that theming works seamslessly.
+In your CSS we recommend to use the variables that come out of the box with Flux UI to make sure colors, spacing and other design tokens are following the Flux design system, and that theming works seamslessly.

 Toggle the themes to see that the cards always look right with the current theming: